Materials-Consortia/OPTIMADE/optimade.md

 * **id**: `"/"`
 * **attributes**: Dictionary containing the following fields:
   * **api\_version**: Presently used version of the OPTiMaDe API.
+  * **available\_api\_versions**: A list of URLs where the same data is served using different versions of this API.
+    It MUST be a list of dictionaries, each containing the fields:
-  * **available\_api\_versions**: Dictionary where values are the base URLs for the versions of the API that are supported, and the keys are strings giving the full version number provided by that base URL.
-Provided base URLs MUST adhere to the rules in section [3.1.
-Base URL](#h.3.1).
+	* **url**: a string specifying a base URL that MUST adhere to the rules in section [3.1.
+Base URL](#h.3.1)
+	* **version**: a string containing the full version number of the API served at that base URL.
+	  The version number string SHOULD NOT be prefixed by, e.g., "v".
   * **formats**: List of available output formats.
   * **entry\_types\_by\_format**: Available entry endpoints as a function of output formats.
   * **available\_endpoints**: List of available endpoints (i.e., the string to be appended to the